Last Updated on 11 May 2025

 Summary

-Expressing love goes beyond usual methods and involves a unique type of coding.
-In this tutorial, we embark on a journey where lines of Python code weave a love story.
-Using the Turtle module, we craft a Program to say I Love You in Python in a visual way with letters and symbols for your special someone.
+In this tutorial, we created a journey where lines of Python code weave a love story.
+Using the Turtle module, we create a Program to say I Love You in Python in a visual way with letters and symbols for your special someone.

 Happy Coding!